Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we have presented the detection of a new supercluster that consists of 8 clusters at a redshift of 0.36 observed in the eFEDS observations performed during the PV phase program.
-We use the X-ray data from eROSITA X-ray telescope, the optical data from the Hyper Suprime-Cam, and the radio data from the LOFAR and uGMRT to study the multi-wavelength properties of the clusters members of this supercluster and bridge regions between these members.
+In this paper, we present the detection of a new supercluster that consists of eight clusters at a redshift of 0.36 observed in the eFEDS observations performed during the PV phase program.
+We use the X-ray data from eROSITA X-ray telescope, the optical data from the Hyper Suprime-Cam, and the radio data from the LOFAR and uGMRT to study the multi-wavelength properties of the cluster members of this supercluster and bridge regions in between them.
 This supercluster includes eight massive members where the northernmost clusters are going through an off-axis major merger activity.
-The optical and X-ray data point to a triple merging system (double merger and a pre-merger) with mass ratios 3:2:1.
-Studying further the radio emission in this region with LOFAR and uGMRT has revealed the existence of two radio relics in the north and southeast region of the clusters and an elongated radio halo indicative of an ongoing merger activity.
-In the filament direction we observe a slight enhancement in the X-ray surface brightness and thermal electron number density compared to the cluster emission along the off-filament axis, which might be an indication of an accretion along the putative filament and/or merge activity.
+The optical and X-ray data suggest a triple merging system (double merger and a pre-merger) with a mass ratio of 3:2:1.
+Further study of the radio emission in this region with LOFAR and uGMRT revealed the existence of two radio relics in the north and southeast regions of the clusters and an elongated radio halo indicative of an ongoing merger activity.
+In the filament direction, we observe a slight enhancement in the X-ray surface brightness and thermal electron number density compared to the cluster emission along the off-filament axis, which might be an indication of an accretion along the putative filament and/or merger activity.
 However, the surface brightness profiles obtained from the eROSITA X-ray data are too shallow to further detect the density and temperature jumps at the location of relics, future deep follow-up X-ray observations are needed to reveal the details of the merger history of the major merger located in this supercluster.